 Target: young activists and multipliers (youth workers, members of organizations, associations, or grassroots movements)

 HateBusters Awareness Toolkit

-is a complete campaign and a guide that has as an aim to combat hate speech both in an online and offline level through the promotion of democracy and the common values of freedom, tolerance and respect of human rights.
+is a complete campaign and a guide that has as an aim to combat cyberbullying and hate speech both in an online and offline level through the promotion of democracy and the common values of freedom, tolerance and respect of human rights.
 The toolkit aims to connect their offline behavior with their online presence and promote the well being and safety in both digital and offline level.